Earlier this spring, Uxbridge ceramic artist Saundra Reiner participated in a lively exhibition at the Colborne Art Gallery.

 Saundra Reiner is a painter & potter who works with porcelain and stonework clay bodies in the cone 8 range.
-The her porcelain work is often highlighted with 22 K gold.
+Her porcelain work is often highlighted with 22 K gold.

 CLICK ON A THUMBNAIL TO VIEW LARGER IMAGES

 Uxbridge Studio Tour

 My passion is to marry form and function with colour and texture, to create everyday beauty you can hold in your hand.

 Saundra Reiner is a graduate of the Ceramic Program at the Toronto College of Art and the Fine Art Programme at the University of Toronto, as well as the Conservation programme at Sir Sanford Fleming College.